wp-plugins/bp-show-activity-liked-avatars/readme.txt

-This plugin allow you to show user avatars below activity who likeds that activity before. you have just need to install it and nothing more to do!
+This plugin allows you to show user avatars below activity who likeds that activity before. you have just need to install it and nothing more to do!

 == Installation ==